 Once the dough strengthens and it becomes quite bulky, I end up lifting it up and swinging the bottom of the dough down, then folding it over.

 After the 3 hours is up, leave the dough to bulk for another hour.
-Then cover the dough dish with an upside plate and placed in the fridge until morning.
+Then cover the dough dish with an upside plate or a lid and placed in the fridge until morning.

 The dough is removed from the fridge and pulled out of the bowl, onto a clean bench and split into two equal portions.